syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Interactions.md

 ## Events

 * The `ExpandedEvent` and `CollapsedEvent` are notified to provide interactions in the SymbolGroup.
-To explore about arguments, refer to the [SymbolGroupExpandCollapseEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupExpandCollapseEventArgs.html) class.
+To explore about arguments, refer to this [SymbolGroupExpandCollapseEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupExpandCollapseEventArgs.html) class.

 * The `DragEnterEvent` notifies when an element enters into the diagram from a stencil.
 * The `DragLeaveEvent` notifies when an element leaves from the diagram.
 * The `DragOverEvent` notifies when an element drag over another diagram element.
 * The `ItemDropEventEvent` notifies when an element is dropped on the diagram.

-To explore about arguments, refer to the [ItemDropEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html) class.
+To explore about arguments, refer to this [ItemDropEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html) class.

-## Preview for Drag and Drop
+## Preview for drag and drop

-When you drag an item from the Stencil to the diagram, a preview of the dragged item will be displayed.
+When you drag an item from the stencil to the diagram, a preview of the dragged item will be displayed.
 Preview of the item can be enabled or disabled by using `ShowPreview` constraint from [StencilConstraints](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.StencilConstraints.html) property.

 {% highlight C# %}